FlexMeasures/flexmeasures/documentation/api/v2g.rst

 Car reservations
 ================

-Given a reservation for 2 PM on February 5th, constraint 2 can be modelled through the following (additional) ``soc-minima`` constraint:
+Given a reservation for 8 AM on February 5th, constraint 2 can be modelled through the following (additional) ``soc-minima`` constraint:

 .. code-block:: json